nsip/nias2/README.md

   * `harness/public/` : Contains web server site, including CSS and Javascript

 `lib/`
-Microservices invoked by NIAS via `harness/harness.go`
+* Microservices invoked by NIAS directly via `harness/harness.go`
   * `ledis.go` : Launch the ledis database
   * `aslservice.go` : Validate the ASL school identifiers in a registration record against the ASL data in `harness/schoolslist/`
   * `webserver.go` : Launch web service to deal with RESTful queries for validation.
+  * `distributor.go` : Launch a pool of message handlers to deal with incoming messages, as the microservice bus.
+    * The pool involves instances of NATS Server, NATS Streaming Server, or internal memory channels.
+    * The distributor handles incoming requests as a multiplexer (from "requests" subject to the _distID_ subject: a new GUID)
+    * The distributor assigns incoming messages (from the _distID_ subject) for processing by the sequence of microservices named in the message's Route attribute; the output of each named microservice is published to the _srvcID_ subject (a new GUID).
+    * The distributor stores incoming messages to ledis (from the _srvcID_ subject).
+    * This means that all microservice outputs are output to ledis.
+* Microservices invoked by NIAS via the message Route attribute
+  * `dobservice.go` : Date of Birth validator
+  * `idservice.go` : Check each message in a transmission for uniqueness within the transmission.
+Check involves two keys: (LocalId, ASLSchoolId), and (LocalId, ASLSchoolId, FamilyName, GivenName, BirthDate).
+  * `schemaservice.go` : Validate a message against either the core JSON schema or the local JSON schema.
+The service replaces some JSON Schema error messages with custom messages.
+* Support code
+  * `nats.go` : Connector code for NATS, involving connectors to storage (store), service handlers (srv), and inbound distributors from the web gateway (dist).
+  * `niasmessage.go` : NIAS Message wrapper types
+  * `config.go` : read in the NIAS configuration file (`harness/nias.toml`)
+  * `vtypes.go` : common types used for validation.
+Includes the validation error type, and the registration record type (all fields in NAPLAN).
+  * `store.go` :
+* service.go
+* serviceregister.go

 #API